cea-hpc/modules/doc/source/module.rst

  module and a prereq requirement onto switched-on module are also defined for :mfcmd:`module switch <module>` commands used in modulefile.

- This environment variable supersedes the value of the configuration option :mconfig:`implicit_requirement` set in :file:`modulecmd.tcl` script.
- :envvar:`MODULES_IMPLICIT_REQUIREMENT` is in turn superseded by the ``--not-req`` option that applies to a :mfcmd:`module` command in a modulefile.
+ This environment variable value supersedes the default value set in the :mconfig:`implicit_requirement` configuration option.
+It can be defined with the :subcmd:`config` sub-command.
+The ``--not-req`` option, applied to a :mfcmd:`module` command in a modulefile, overrides this environment variable.

  .. only:: html